isovector/certainty-by-construction/src/book/4-decidability.lagda.md

   tree = branch (branch (leaf 0) 0 (leaf 2)) 4 (leaf 6)
 ```

-and then show that six is somewhere in this `tree`, as per the very assertive
+and then show that six is somewhere in this `def:tree`, as per the very assertive
 definition:

 ```agda